 A. Justification

-1. Circumstances Necessitating Collection of Information
+1. Explain the circumstances that make the collection of information necessary.
+Identify any legal or administrative requirements that necessitate the collection.
+Attach a copy of the appropriate section of each statute and regulation mandating or authorizing the collection of information.

 The Higher Education Opportunities Act (HEOA) Amendments of 2008 (20 USC 1140f-1140i; see Appendix A) called for creation of model demonstration projects supporting access into higher education for students with intellectual disabilities (ID).

 In October 2010, the Department of Education, Office of Postsecondary Education (OPE) awarded 27 institutes of higher education (IHE) grants to fund the creation of Transition Programs for Students with Intellectual Disabilities (TPSIDs) (model demonstrations) in 23 states.
 The Department of Education grant applications for TPSID grantees under CFDA #: 84.407A indicated: